vivaria/edisonrul.ing/docs/source/cards/j/judgment-of-thunder.md

 ### Card Rulings

-●Judgment of Thunder can't be activated in the Damage Step.
+*   Judgment of Thunder can't be activated in the Damage Step.
-●Judgment of Thunder targets 1 card your opponent controls.
+*   Judgment of Thunder targets 1 card your opponent controls.